Mom’s Meatloaf

 • 1 cup of white wine (Sauvignon Blanc or Riesling)

-• 4 tablespoon of heavy whipping cream (or creme fraiche)
+• 4 tablespoons of organic heavy whipping cream (or crème fraîche)

 • Serve with: french fries